dariagorlova/multiplayer_firebase_sample/README.md

 # multiplayer_firebase_sample

-A Multiplayer game sample project.
+A Multiplayer game sample project for Flutteristas 2025 conference.
+Flutter version: 3.27.0

 ## Getting Started

 To make it work at your side you have to:
 1. Create a Firebase project in your Firebase console (https://console.firebase.google.com/)
 2. Create Firestore database (Build / Firestore Database section)
-3. Sheet Rules have to contain such rules:
+3. Tab "Rules" have to contain such rules:
 ```
 service cloud.firestore {
   match /databases/{database}/documents {